sehrishnoreen31/IntermediateEducation-Ontology/README.md

 # Scope

 Intermediate Education ontology is specific to the Intermediate level (11th and 12th classes).
-The ontology includes knowledge related to Intermediate courses only.
+The ontology includes knowledge related to intermediate courses only.
 It does not include knowledge about other levels’ (Primary, Secondary, A/O Levels, and Higher).
-It limits to Intermediate Education in the Punjab province of Pakistan (students under BISE-Punjab).
+It limits to intermediate education in the Punjab province of Pakistan (students under BISE-Punjab).
 Does not include federal boards.
 ![Picture1](https://github.com/user-attachments/assets/0cfd617e-4107-419c-bc4e-ab90dda9918b)